LittleBigRefresh/Docs/patching/psp.md

 ## Step 1: Jailbreak your device and install a CFW

-We can't help you with this, but there are various guides out there you can go out and find.
-We personally recommend the guides on [pspunk](https://www.pspunk.com/psp-cfw/) and [vita.hacks.guide](https://vita.hacks.guide/), for PSP and Vita respectively.
+We can't help you with this directly, but there are various guides out there you can go out and find.
+We personally recommend the guides on [pspunk](https://www.pspunk.com/psp-cfw/) and [vita.hacks.guide](https://vita.hacks.guide/) for PSP and Vita respectively.

 ### PSP